Syrup: Gomme syrup

+Gomme syrup (or gum syrup; gomme is French for "gum") is a boiled mixture of sugar and water, made with the highest ratio of sugar to water possible.
+In old recipes, gum arabic is added, in the belief that it prevents the sugar from crystallizing and adds a smooth texture.
+Some recipes omit the gum arabic, thus are just simple syrup, considering the gum undesired, or to reduce cost.

+Gomme syrup is an ingredient commonly used in mixed drinks.

+In Japan, liquid sweeteners for iced coffee are called gum syrup, although they are actually simple syrup which contains no gum arabic.
+Ingredients vary by brand; some are glucose–fructose syrup, some are sugar, or blends of both.

 Flavored syrup

 Flavored syrups are made by infusing simple syrups with flavoring agents during the cooking process.
 A wide variety of flavoring agents can be used, often in combination with each other, such as herbs, spices, or aromatics.
 For instance, syrups' aromatics is prepared by adding certain quantities of orange flavorings and cinnamon water to simple syrup.
 This type of syrup is commonly used at coffee bars, especially in the United States, to make flavored drinks.
 Infused simple syrups can be used to create desserts, or add sweetness and depth of flavor to cocktails.